top of page

 Continue: "Why are some ideas more unique than others?"
 In what way?

 "It is important when thinking creatively to ask yourself more than one question.
 If you find yourself not able to come up with a unique solution, go back and question your assumptions.
-We did that when we questioned the assumption that ZAP had to involve electricity , and asked a different question.
+We did that when we questioned the assumption that ZAP had to involve electricity and asked a different question.
 We were then able to come up with a different solution.
-One question to keep asking yourself whenever you are working is "What else could I do?" and let your brain do the work."
+The question to keep asking yourself whenever you are working is "What else could I do?" and let your brain do the work."

 It is widely accepted that creative thinking always begins by asking questions.
 You will see that early on as they begin art learning, those questions are very direct, "What could you see in a garden?"
 As they progress in their artistic development, the questions become more specific to the project as well as to the interests and personal preferences of the individual.
 Choices in media, style, aesthetic preferences, and subject are increasingly built into the learning.
 The question stops being "What are we doing?" and starts to become "How do I want to do this?" (personal expression).

-CREATIVE PROCESSES YOUR CHILD WILL EXPERIENCE IN THIS PROGRAM:
+CREATIVE PROCESSES IN THIS PROGRAM:

 • Experimenting with ideas and materials/ intuitive response "How could I use this?"